learn-academy-2024-alpha/treasure-hunt-sjproctor/README.md

   - square - individual
   - board - set of squares
   - added a div to the board and styling to place the squares in a grid
-- Can see a question mark in each square
+- Can see a question mark in each square (done)
   - passed the question mark from state into the Square component as props
   - added styling to the question mark
-- Can click on any of the question marks and see an alert with the index position of that question mark in the array
+- Can click on any of the question marks and see an alert with the index position of that question mark in the array (done)
+  - added an onClick to square
+  - made a handleClick function to square
+  - passed index as props
+  - made a handleGamePlay function and passed it as props to Square
+  - called the handleGamePlay in the handleClick function and passed the index
 - Can click on any of the question marks and a tree emoji appears instead of the alert

 **Story 2**: In order to play the treasure hunt game, as the user of the application, I should be able to see a winning square and a losing square.